How can you prevent the flu?

-People with the flu can easily spread it to others when they cough or sneeze.
+People with the flu can spread it to others easily when they cough or sneeze.
 The flu also can spread by touching infected surfaces or objects, including hand railings, door handles, and counter tops.

-The flu is not a virus to be taken lightly.
-“It can cause serious complications, including brain damage, damage to the heart (including heart attack), and it can kill,” says Donald Middleton, MD, who is board-certified in both internal medicine and pediatrics and serves as vice president for family practice education at UPMC St. Margaret.
+“It can cause serious complications, including brain damage, damage to the heart — including heart attack — and it can kill,” says Donald Middleton, MD, who is board-certified in both internal medicine and pediatrics and serves as vice president for family practice education at UPMC St. Margaret.

 That’s why anyone sick with the flu should stay home.
 You are contagious one day before your symptoms start and up to a week after becoming sick.
 If you have the flu, antiviral drugs effective against viruses are the best way to decrease its length and severity.